 Swiss Meringue Buttercream is light and silky yet, rich and buttery at the same time.
 With each bite there is a subtle sweetness that gives way to a melt-in-your-mouth experience.

 I love spreading this buttercream on a decadent chocolate cake to add in an element of airiness.
-Whether it’s a Red Velvet or Devil’s Food Cake, the result is bound to be delicious!
+Whether it’s a red velvet or Devil’s Food Cake or of course cupcakes, the result is bound to be delicious!

 Personally, I prefer to make my buttercream fresh but, there have been many occasions where I’ve had to make it ahead of time.